code-423n4/2023-10-wildcat/README.md

 ```
 - If you have a public code repo, please share it here:
-- How many contracts are in scope?:
+- How many contracts are in scope?: 17
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?: 1879
-- How many external imports are there?:
+- How many external imports are there?: 2
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?: 7 interfaces, 7 structs
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?: Inheritance
-- How many external calls?:
+- How many external calls?: 1
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?: 90
-- Is this an upgrade of an existing system?:
+- Is this an upgrade of an existing system?: False
-- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.):
+- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): Timelock function, ERC-20 Token
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: False
 - Please describe required context:
-- Does it use an oracle?:
+- Does it use an oracle?: No
-- Describe any novel or unique curve logic or mathematical models your code uses:
+- Describe any novel or unique curve logic or mathematical models your code uses: N/A
-- Is this either a fork of or an alternate implementation of another project?:
+- Is this either a fork of or an alternate implementation of another project?: N/A
-- Does it use a side-chain?:
+- Does it use a side-chain?: N/A
 - Describe any specific areas you would like addressed:
 ```